eduvpn/documentation/UPGRADE_DEBIAN_10_TO_11.md

-## Upgrading from Debian 10 to Debian 11
+# Upgrade Debian 10 to Debian 11

 First, make sure your Debian 10 system is fully up to date and reboot it: